marcobeierer/linkchecker-webcomponents/README.md

 ### 1.16.1
 - Send no scheduler status request if token is not set, because it always results in an error.
+- Hide _Professional Version_ tab when token is used.
+- Added option to hide _Your Feedback_ tab.

 ### 1.16.0
 - Added selectable interval (daily, weekly, bi-weekly, every 30 days) to scheduler.